The NEPA Draft EIS comment period is now closed. The comment period was from

 SEPA Draft Environmental Impact Statement

 SEPA requires agencies to take environmental factors into consideration before taking action on proposed projects.
-It’s important to emphasize that the environmental review process is not a decision.
-It is not a permit.
-It is not a yes or no about this project.
+It’s important to emphasize that the environmental review process is not a decision, permit, or a yes or no on the project.

 About this Site